Road Charge Technical Advisory Committee (TAC) 2017 Meeting #2

 Why Are We Studying Road Charge?

 The Legislature created a Road Charge Technical Advisory Committee (TAC) to study road charging because the state gas tax is not able to generate enough money to fix all the 50,000 miles of roads in California.
-As cars become more fuel efficient, many drivers are paying less gas tax, which continues to reduce the amount of money used for fixing roads.
+The revenues currently available for highways and local roads are insufficient for preserving and maintaining road infrastructure, reducing congestion, and improving the driving experience.
+As vehicle fuel efficiency increases, more vehicles use our roadways, and construction costs increase, California is experiencing a loss in revenue needed to maintain our highway sustem.

 Background - Senate Bill (SB) 1077